asm0dey/de-ds/index.md

 # Data scientist responsibilities

-4. Modelling:
-a.
-Feature engineering
+* Feature engineering
-b.
-Iteratively find suitable MVP
+* Iteratively find suitable model MVP
-5. Define DoD for “production ready” in collaboration with DE team
+* Define DoD for “production ready” in collaboration with DE team
-6. Define model metrics, request monitoring
+* Define model metrics, request monitoring

 <!--
 Of course, the data scientist will then start exploring the data, creating suitable features and building the first recommender.
 The success of the recommender model needs to be assessed using model metrics, such as how much coverage of the product catalogue the recommender achieves, as well as close it comes to achieving the acquisition and retention goals set by the business.
 The solution the data scientist uses is also constrained by the fact our backend is in Scala.
 For example, the data scientist might come up with a solution that can be implemented in pure Scala, such as finding approximate nearest neighbours, or they might plan use a model serving platform such as MLflow so need to come up with a model that is compatible.
 At this stage, the data scientist might also adjust their estimates of how long it will take to produce a recommender of sufficient quality, based on how well this first model performs.